folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 ## Migration To Tenant Collection Topics
 - FOLIO modules with latest version of folio-kafka-wrapper and `KAFKA_PRODUCER_TENANT_COLLECTION` set - are instantiated, new topics are created by module business logic.
 - Existing tenant topics can be dropped.
+## Migration to New Module Version
+When multiple module versions run that are incompatible regarding Kafka messages they must be separated.
+One way is setting the `ENV` environment variable that populates the `[environment]` part of the Kafka topic, for example `ENV=nolana` and `ENV=orchid` for different FOLIO flower releases.

 ## Risks and Drawbacks
+- A Burst of messages from one tenant will inhibit processing of messages from other tenants that are in the same tenant collection.
 - Lack of support in Kafka interactions for FOLIO's multi-versioning scheme can cause functional issues.
 Rate of issue occurrence does not increase with the changes detailed in this RFC.
 Functional issue occurrence is dependent on the breaking changes implemented in the varying versions of a module.
 Multiple versions of a module will be consuming from the same topic and there are no guarantees about which module version will consume a message sourced from an incompatible version.
 - Insights like "how many messages have yet to be processed for a tenant" will be harder to derive.
 - Tenant specific topic settings will not be possible.
-- A Burst of messages from one tenant will inhibit processing of messages from other tenants compared to the current state without this RFC's changes.
 - [Temporary Kafka Security Solution](https://wiki.folio.org/x/YYVFAw) as described will no longer be possible.
 FOLIO is not able to enforce tenant security and isolation within its boundaries: the other two parts are not defined within FOLIO code, it is up to the hosting provider to implement.
 It is unlikely that this temporary solution has been fully implemented by a hosting provider because FOLIO modules are not able to accept and manage the multiple identities needed to consume/produce into topics locked by ACLs.
   - Before this proposal, a Kafka administrator could set ACLs to Kafka topics so that a module can listen to only those tenants the module is enabled for in Okapi.
 When using topics with tenant collections, the ACLs can no longer be used on a tenant basis.
+They can be used on a tenant collection basis, though.

 ## Rationale and Alternatives
 Here are other alternatives that were considered: